 Some airlines and destinations require a negative COVID-19 PCR test result to travel or be exempt from a mandatory quarantine.
 The following locations provide COVID-19 testing for travel.
 Students should plan to make sure they obtain the right kind of test for their needs and allow adequate time for processing – usually three days before travel to destinations where a negative PCR test result is necessary.

 - Fast Track Urgent Care-(813) 925-1902.

-- BayCare Health System and Tampa International Airport have partnered during the month of October to provide passengers access to COVID-19 testing services.
-This is a pilot, if successful they will make an announcement if they will continue. https://baycare.org/TPA-Testing
+- BayCare Health System and Tampa International Airport have partnered to provide passengers access to COVID-19 testing services.
+Visit https://baycare.org/TPA-Testing for details.

-For more information about domestic and international travel for the holidays, check the CDC website, Travel during the COVID-19 Pandemic.
+For more information about domestic and international travel, check the CDC website, Travel during the COVID-19 Pandemic.